9 Tips & Tricks For Boosting Your EyeEm Profile

 3. Treat your Profile Like a Professional Portfolio

 Our photo editors and visual leads will use your EyeEm Profile as a way of understanding your visual style and photography techniques.
 To ensure that your profile acts as a positive indicator, take time to focus on the arrangement, color ways and consistency of content.

-If you are looking to connect with other photographers this is a great way of showcasing your work and meeting people who share the same creative outlook.
-And if you are looking to increase your chances of getting commercial work from our brand partners, then it’s essential to showcase your professional skills on your EyeEm Profile just as you would on a website or online portfolio.
+If you are looking to increase your chances of getting commercial work from our brand partners, then it’s essential to showcase your professional skills on your EyeEm Profile just as you would on a website or online portfolio.

 “We’re looking for profiles that display a level of consistency through themes and aesthetics.
 A certain level of uniform amongst a portfolio is a strong indicator that a photographer is learning their trade and developing a grip on their own visual style.
 Portfolios that are messy and lack arrangement or theme are often harder to look through, and indicative of early photographers.
 A little bit in the about profile or a link the external portfolio is always helpful.” - Jonny, Visual Lead

 4. Improve Your Skills and Refine Your Visual Style